Grabosticus/12222190_impressionist-stylegan/README.md

 ## Dataset
 I collected a dataset of 23328 impressionist artworks.
 Originally, I wanted to use mostly museum APIs to do this, but found out, that they don't contain enough artworks to build a large dataset.
 Therefore, I switched to collecting them from WikiArt [1].
 This was very convenient since WikiArt offers text lists of all artworks belonging to a specific style, along with some metadata like the genre of the artwork. \
 In early training runs, I noticed that the StyleGAN had problems in generating good-looking images.
 I hypothesized that this was due to the high variance in the individual artworks of the dataset.
-For example, the dataset contains portraits of people as well as landscape painting - two very different genres.
-Therefore I decided to use K-Means clustering to seperate the dataset into clusters, where each cluster contains images that are visually and semantically similar to one another.
-This improved the quality to of the generated images drastically.
+For example, the dataset contains portraits of people as well as landscape paintings - two very different genres.
+Therefore I decided to use K-Means clustering to separate the dataset into clusters, where each cluster contains images that are visually and semantically similar to one another.
+This improved the quality of the generated images drastically.

-The final dataset is found in the file **filtered_impressionist_clusters_2.csv**.
+The final dataset is found in the file `filtered_impressionist_clusters.csv`.
 It contains the following colums: \
 Id, Author, Style, Title, Date, Genre, Image_urls, URL, Cluster_ind \
 **Id**...
 The ID of the dataset entry \
 **Author**...
 The author of the artwork \